 How we can help

-Each young person has their own bedroom, en-suite bathroom with a toilet, sink and shower.
-The bedroom contains a TV and space for personal belongings.
+Each young person has their own bedroom, and en-suite bathroom with a toilet, sink and shower.
+The bedroom contains built in space for personal belongings.

 Each ward also has its own lounge area, dining room, outside courtyard, quiet room, interview room, laundry and phone.
 For young people who need a higher level of nursing care there are two en-suite high care areas.